Sheraton Dallas Hotel: History

-The complex was originally designed by Welton Becket & Associates from Los Angeles for the Southland Life Insurance Company.
-When groundbreaking for the buildings took place in 1955 it was compared to Manhattan's Rockefeller Center, as Southland Center was the first mixed-use project in downtown containing both hotel and office space.
+The Southland Center complex was designed by Los Angeles-based Welton Becket & Associates for the Southland Life Insurance Company.
+When groundbreaking took place in 1955, the complex was compared to Manhattan's Rockefeller Center, as Southland Center was the first mixed-use project in downtown Dallas containing hotel and office space.

 Southland Center was the second major development in the northeast end of downtown now known as the City Center District.
 The original two buildings, completed in 1958, consisted of the 42-story 550 ft center tower, the Southland Life Building, and the 28 story 353 ft south tower, the 510-room Sheraton-Dallas Hotel.
 Celebrities Johnny Weissmuller and June Lockhart appeared at the dedication ceremony in 1959.
 In early 1981, the 31 story (448 ft) north Skyway Tower was added as additional office space.
 All three buildings are rectangular slab structures resting on a common base.
 The facade was covered with curtain walls of glass and 1,000+ spandrel panels of light weight precast concrete faced with blue Italian glass mosaic tiles.

 The Southland Life Building overtook the Republic National Bank Building and became from 1959 to 1964 the tallest in the city and the tallest building west of the Mississippi River.
 Its height was later surpassed in the city by Republic Center Tower II.
 For many years after the building's opening, the most exclusive restaurant in downtown Dallas was the Chaparral Club on the 37th floor, and an observation deck occupied the top of the tower.